ubclaunchpad/inertia/README.md

 # :bulb: Motivation and Design

-[UBC Launch Pad](http://www.ubclaunchpad.com) is a software engineering club at the University of British Columbia that aims to provide students with a community where they can work together to build a all sorts of cool projects, ranging from mobile apps and web services to cryptocurrencies.
+[UBC Launch Pad](http://www.ubclaunchpad.com) is a student-run software engineering club at the University of British Columbia that aims to provide students with a community where they can work together to build a all sorts of cool projects, ranging from mobile apps and web services to cryptocurrencies and machine learning applications.

 Many of our projects rely on hosting providers for deployment.
-We are frequently changing hosting providers based on available funding and sponsorship.
+Unfortunately we frequently change hosting providers based on available funding and sponsorship, meaning our projects often need to be redeployed.
 Inertia is a project to develop an in-house deployment system to make setting up continuously deployed applications simple and painless, regardless of the hosting provider.

 The primary design goals of Inertia are to: